campudus/tableaux/GETTING_STARTED.md

-      "multilanguage": true, // deprecated, false if languageType equals neutral "languageType": "language", // language type can be neutral, language, or country "identifier": true, // flag if this column is used to identify a row "displayName": { // user-friendly column name
+      "multilanguage": true, // deprecated, false if languageType equals neutral "languageType": "language", // language type can be neutral, language, or country "identifier": true, // flag if this column is used to identify a row "frontendReadOnly": true, // flag whether this column is marked as read only for the frontend (default: 'false') "displayName": { // user-friendly column name
         "de": "Name",
         "en": "Name",